 External Third Parties

-- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, and insurers based sometimes outside the EU who provide consultancy, banking, legal, insurance and accounting services.
+Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, and insurers based sometimes outside the UK who provide consultancy, banking, legal, insurance and accounting services.

 Your Legal Rights

 Request access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.